dpkshetty/Gluster-in-Docker/README.md

 1) ```git clone https://github.com/dpkshetty/Gluster-in-Docker```

-This clones the branch 'use-gluster-binaries' that has the server and client Dockerfiles.
+Clones this project that has the server and client Dockerfiles.

 2) ```cd Gluster-in-Docker```